xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - To make image classification we use a Conv Net with a Softmax attached to the end of it.

-- To make classification with localization we use a Conv Net with a softmax attached to the end of it and a four numbers `bx`, `by`, `bh`, and `bw` to tell you the location of the class in the image.
+- To make classification with localization we use a Conv Net with a softmax attached to the end of it and a four more output numbers `bx`, `by`, `bh`, and `bw` to tell you the location of the class in the image.
 The dataset should contain this four numbers with the class too.
+- Convention, for an image, left upper corner (0,0), right lower corner (1,1), `bx` and `by` is the location of the middle point of the bounding box, `bh` and `bw` is the height and weight of the bounding box.
 - Defining the target label Y in classification with localization problem:

   - ```